polok/TaggerString/README.md

 So far so good but maybe this could be a little bit more readable ?
 Yes, it can be (at least in my opinion) - **TaggerString**.

-Above example will look like :
+In source code above example will look like :

 ```
   TaggerString taggerString = TaggerString.from(getString(R.string.user_description_string));